jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-04-25-Network Flood Routing Simulator.md

 <h2 class="text-underline">Implementation</h2>

 ### Software
 This section shows snippets from the two files (main.py and classes.py) that were used to implement the simulator in Python.
-Full code and full report available from <a class="custom_link" href="https://github.com/jamesjrnkhata/Network-Flood-Routing-Simulator">GitHub </a>page.
+Full code and full report available from <a class="custom_link" href="https://github.com/jamesjrnkhata/Network-Flood-Routing-Simulator">GitHub</a> page.

 **"Main.py" Code Snippet**
 ```python